ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-and as should feel usual by now, add tests for those 3 methods in
+You should be getting the pattern now.

-`tests/Matrix.cpp`:
+Add tests for those 3 methods in `tests/Matrix.cpp`:

 ```CPP
 TEST(Matrix, fillConstruct) {